it-dept-cis/Essential-Guide-to-Election-Security/docs/source/BPs/manage_remote_connections.rst

 Goals
 **********************************************

 #.
-Understand VPN technology and its role in election environments.
+Understand VPN technology and its role in election environments (|Maturity1| maturity)
 #.
-Properly implement a VPN service with your environment.
+Properly implement a VPN service with your environment (|Maturity1| maturity)

 Mappings to CIS Controls and Safeguards
 **********************************************